stonecharioteer/blog/resume/resume.rst

   setting up quality checks, running automated tests and uploading artifacts to the right registry in JFrog Artifactory.
-* Conducted Python workshops with a varied audience, training them on how to set up Python projects, how to package them and how to build python modules so that they ate shareable.
+* Conducted Python workshops with a varied audience, training them on how to set up Python projects, how to package them and how to build python modules so that they are shareable.
 * Mentored and trained SDE-1s and interns, guiding them in design and implementation details.